-NESA may approve special exam provisions.
+NESA may approve disability examination provisions.

-Students seeking special exam provisions need to approach the Head Teacher Learning and Engagement to lodge an application by April or earlier.
+Students seeking disability examination provisions need to approach the Head Teacher Learning and Engagement to lodge an application by April or earlier.

-Special Examination Provisions are not available:
+Disability Examination Provisions are not available:

 - as compensation for difficulties in undertaking a course and preparing for the examination; and - for lack of familiarity with the English language. - 21.
 Failure to comply with the school assessment policy and the procedures outlined in this handbook will result in a zero mark being awarded and students will be notified in writing.